RudeySH/lastfm-bulk-edit/README.md

 ## Features

 - Bulk edit your scrobbles for any artist, album or track at once.
-- View and manage all your automatic edits in a single page.
+- Easier management of all your automatic edits.

 ## Instructions